NCERT Solutions Class 8 Social Science Civics Chapter 6 – Free PDF Download

 According to the Constitution, every individual charged with a crime has to be given a fair trial.
 This chapter gives a fictional case of theft to highlight the process and role of different individuals in the criminal justice system.

-- Article 22 of the constitution and Criminal Law, stating the fundamental rights of an arrested person.
+- Article 22 of the Constitution and Criminal Law states the fundamental rights of an arrested person.

-- First Information Report.
+- First Information Report (FIR).
 It is with the registration of an FIR that the police can begin their investigations into a crime.
-The law states that it is compulsory for an officer in charge of a police station to register an FIR, whenever a person gives information about a cognizable offence.
+The law states that it is compulsory for an officer in charge of a police station to register an FIR whenever a person gives information about a cognisable offence.
 This information can be given to the police either orally or in writing.

 - Role of a Public Prosecutor.
-The role of the Prosecutor begins once the police have conducted the investigation and filed the charge sheet in the court.
-He/she has no role to play in the investigation.
+The role of the prosecutor begins once the police have conducted the investigation and filed the charge sheet in court.
+The prosecutor has no role to play in the investigation.

 - The Role of the Judge.
 The judge conducts the trial impartially and in an open court.
 He sends the person to jail or imposes a fine or both, depending on what the law prescribes.

 ‘Resources and Development’ is an important book for Class 8 Social Science subject.
-Apart from this chapter, the full set of NCERT Solutions for Class 8 Social Science is provided in the links.
-The solutions prepared are more informative and accurate based on the weightage given by the CBSE Board.
-To secure good marks in their academics, students should practice on a daily basis to achieve their goals.
+Apart from Chapter 6, the full set of NCERT Solutions for Class 8 Social Science is provided in the links above.
+The solutions prepared are more informative and accurate based on the solutions in the NCERT textbook.
+Students should practise on a daily basis to secure good marks in their academics and achieve their goals.